pbs/digi-inno-babylon-sandbox/README.md

 `git checkout 4-run-in-xr`

-WebVR requires an SSL connection to work, so we need to create a simple local certificate.
-Run `npx mkcert localhost` in your project root; it should output 2 `.pem` files to use.
+WebVR requires an SSL connection to work, so we'll stop our running web server (Ctrl+C in terminal) and run a script to serve the experience over HTTPS.

-Run `npm run start:https`.
+Run `npm run start:https`, and navigate to https://localhost:8080 in your web browser if it doesn't happen automatically.
 You may safely ignore the warning that this connection is insecure.

 1. Establish a wired USB-C connection from Oculus to your computer.
 2. A box should pop up asking to allow USB debugging.
 Select Allow or Always Allow.